flyingcircusio/doc/src/infrastructure/object-storage.md

 ```{image} ../images/infrastructure_object_storage_users_main_active.png
 ```

-## Access the cluster
+## Access the object storage

-After the user is active, you can connect with the displayed access key and secret key.
+After the user is active, you can connect to the storage using the corresponding access key and secret key.

-The endpoint for our clusters is `https://objects.<location>.fcio.net`.
+The endpoint for our public object storage services follows the pattern `https://objects.<location>.fcio.net`.
-If you have an on-premise deployment, the endpoint differs.
-Ask our support for the endpoint in this case.
+If you have an on-premise deployment, you will have set up a custom endpoint.
+If you are unsure, ask your project contacts for the endpoint details in your case.

-This means for our data centers the endpoints are:
+Our public data center endpoints are:

 * RZOB (production): `https://objects.rzob.fcio.net`
-* RZHAL: WHQ (secondary, offsite): `https://objects.whq.fcio.net`
+* RZHAL/WHQ (secondary, offsite): `https://objects.whq.fcio.net`

 You can see the data center associated with your key in the table in our portal.

-With your user, you can create buckets via the S3 API and use it for other operations.
+With your user, you can create buckets via the S3-compatible API and use it for other operations.

 :::{note}
-Because of incompatibilities with new changes from AWS in their provided S3 clients, the following options need to be set in your client config:
+Because of incompatibilities due to changes from AWS in their original S3 clients, the following options need to be set in your client config:

 ```